International Workshop on Formal Methods for Industrial Critical Systems (FMICS) and Automated Verification of Critical Systems (AVoCS)

-Research ideas: FMICS-AVoCS encourages the submissions of research ideas in order to stimulate discussions at the workshop.
-Reports on ongoing work or surveys on work published elsewhere are welcome.
-The Program Committee will select research ideas on the basis of submitted abstracts according to their significance and general interest.
+- Research ideas/position papers: FMICS-AVoCS encourages the submissions of research ideas/position papers in order to stimulate discussions at the workshop.
+Reports on ongoing work, research vision, or surveys on work published elsewhere are welcome.
+The Program Committee will select research ideas/position papers on the basis of submitted abstracts according to their significance and general interest.

 Abstracts of research ideas should not exceed 3 pages and they will not be part of the published proceedings.

-Full papers, research ideas and tool demo abstracts must be written in English and should be submitted as Portable Document Format (PDF) files using the EasyChair submission site:
+Full papers, research ideas/position papers and tool demo abstracts must be written in English and should be submitted as Portable Document Format (PDF) files using the EasyChair submission site:

 The workshop proceedings will be published by Springer in their LNCS series, while authors of the best full papers will be invited to submit extended versions to a special issue of the International Journal on Software Tools for Technology Transfer.